the-argus/okaylib/README.md

 ## misc improvements / backlog

 - [ ] Remove dependency on `<memory>` header from `okay/detail/addressof.h`
-- [ ] Add better macro customization for some checking / assert behavior, like optionally removing slice bounds checks in release mode
+- [ ] Add option to disable undefined behavior checks which are normally on in both release and debug mode (such as array bounds checks on iterators)
 - [ ] Create "minimum viable" ranges for forward, multipass, bidirectional, random access, and contiguous ranges, to test conformance of all the views
 - [ ] Add tests for all the views with a finite + random access range